New Orleans assistance programs.

 Food pantry and free food

 The Bogalusa Help Center (Food Bank) (phone number 985-735-6404) distributes boxes of groceries and free food to individuals and families who are in need of help throughout the Washington area.
+There are also some hot meals.
 The boxes that are provided include dried and canned goods along with toiletries and other household products.

 Second Harvest Food Bank of Greater New Orleans and Acadiana is a non-profit agency that distributes food to local charities and distribution centers.
+They also partner with the USDA and soup kitchens in Orleans parish.
 The non-profit agency targets “food-insecure” populations and low income families that live in 23 parishes across Louisiana, including the Greater New Orleans area.
 They help feed almost 250,000 individuals each year.
 Call them at 504-734-1322 to learn where to pick up free food from.

-In addition to those centers below, the greater New Orleans and Jefferson Parish region is served by about 20 other charities and non-profit food banks.
+In addition to those centers below, the greater New Orleans and Jefferson Parish region is served by about 20 other charities, soup kitchens for meals and non-profit food banks.
 Tens of thousands of resident use their services every year.
 Get more information on these centers, including their addresses and phone numbers.
+Find a list of free food pantries in New Orleans.

 Medical assistance and health care programs

-If you access to dental services, Louisiana Foundation of Dentistry for the Handicapped is a program that works with volunteer dentists in the New Orleans community to provide discounted or free dental care for disabled and elderly residents in the area.
+If you access to dental services, Louisiana Foundation of Dentistry for the Handicapped is a program that works with volunteer dentists in the New Orleans community.
+The clinic as well as the volunteers provide discounted or free dental care for disabled and elderly residents in the area.
 Call them at 1-800-946-6016.

 Many families across the region have expenses from past medical services.
 While the programs available at a local community clinic will not help with unpaid bills or fees, there are other methods to use to get caught up.
 Even learn how to consolidate medical bills.